TILccit/Acquired_resistance_RW/README.md

 * Create of descriptive statistics tables (Table 1, and Supplementary table 1 in the manuscript);
 * Remove of cases with missing data (complete*case analysis);
 * Compute pairwise comparisons in the clinical endpoints of the cohorts using helper script A;
-* Perform propensity score matching and compare clinical endpoints in the matched cohorts;
+* Perform propensity score matching and compare clinical endpoints in the matched cohorts using helper script B;
 * Compute median/max follow up;
 * Calculate the percentage of censoring;
 * Study the differential distribution of complete vs partial responses among the cohorts;